Pathophysiology, Genetics, and Treatment of Congenital Adrenal Hyperplasia

 In 21-hydroxylase deficiency, elevations of 17α-hydroxyprogesterone and androstenedione can activate alternative steroidogenic pathways (yellow boxes).

-With our collaborators Richard Auchus and Adina Turcu, we evaluated 24-hour 11-oxygenated androgens and found diurnal variability in these promising novel biomarkers.
-We also compared traditional and 11-oxygenated androgens in patients with nonclassic (mild) CAH resulting from 21-hydroxylase deficiency and patients with symptoms of hyperandrogenism from other causes.
+With our collaborators Richard Auchus and Adina Turcu, we compared traditional and 11-oxygenated androgens in patients with nonclassic (mild) CAH resulting from 21-hydroxylase deficiency and patients with symptoms of hyperandrogenism from other causes.
 Patients with nonclassic CAH present with clinical manifestations of hyperandrogenism, features that are shared with other disorders of androgen excess.
 In particular, the clinical phenotype of women with nonclassic CAH is similar to the more common polycystic ovary syndrome.
 The diagnosis of nonclassic CAH is based on serum 17-OHP and usually requires dynamic testing with synthetic ACTH (cosyntropin).
 We found that 11-oxygenated C19 steroids are disproportionately elevated compared with conventional androgens in nonclassic CAH, and that steroid panels can accurately diagnose nonclassic CAH in unstimulated blood tests.

 Novel treatment approaches: circadian cortisol replacement